V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 * You want 7lbs (3.2kg) tension, it is not as much as you think.
 * It will NOT pluck like a guitar.
 * Always best to start loose, if all your parts come out several millimeters small, then you might be too loose
-* If you overtighten you can prevent the steppers from turning, you will certainly break parts.
+* If you overtightened you can prevent the steppers from turning, you will certainly break parts.
 * The parts will break long before the belt does.

 ---

 ![!LR4 Belts](../img/lr4/yb8.jpg){: loading=lazy width="600"}

-* Setting the Y min distance can be done from the [calculator](calculator.md), or
+* Setting the Y min distance can be done from the [calculator](calculator.md){:target="_blank"}, or
 * Using a piece of belt on the table to set a one belt gap width.
 * Mark and pre-drill all your holes.
 * I used a pencil sharpened by hand to get into the deep holes